 Student loans can be a major roadblock when pursuing other financial goals, like buying a house.
 Lenders like to approve borrowers with minimal debt, mostly because taking on a second loan payment increases the risk of defaulting on one of the loans — or both.
 Beyond the challenges of getting approved, student loans can also make it harder to save for important things like a down payment, closing costs and moving expenses.
 However, there are ways to minimize the impacts of your student loans.

 There are a few different ways your student loans affect your finances, including your debt-to-income ratio, savings potential and credit score.
 All of these could contribute to your ability to buy a house.

 Student loans add to your debt-to-income ratio

-Lenders use the debt-to-income (DTI) ratio to decide how large of a mortgage to approve you for.
+Lenders use the debt-to-income (DTI) ratio to determine your eligibility.
 DTI includes all of your monthly debt payments divided by your monthly gross income.

-Most mortgage lenders require your total DTI ratio, including your prospective mortgage payment, to be 43 percent or less.
-Having a high student loan payment could push your DTI past the 43 percent threshold, making it harder to qualify for the kind of house you want.
+Most mortgage lenders require your total DTI ratio, including your prospective mortgage payment, to be 43 percent or less, though it’s possible to find lenders that will accept a higher DTI.
+Having a high student loan payment, in addition to your other monthly bills, could push your DTI past the required threshold and make it harder to qualify.

 Student loan payments hurt your ability to build savings